Which self?

 mind

 Placeholder.
-On the difficulty of reasoning with the stranger in the future who we will become.
-Subjective continuity, procrastination, murder Gandhi.
+On the difficulty of reasoning with the stranger in the future who we’ll become.
+Subjective continuity, procrastination, murder Gandhi, intertemporal decisions.

 Figure 1

-Humans are prone to radical changes (e.g. mind annealing).
-This poses difficulties for reasoning about the wellbeing of the very different being we will become.
+Humans can go through radical changes (e.g. mind annealing).
+This makes it clear how hard it is for us, right now, to reason about the well-being of the very different person we’ll become.

-Transformative experiences (L. A. Paul) is a great introduction to this.
+Transformative experiences (L. A. Paul) is a great introduction to this field.

-Or: akrasia is the Beeminder term for thinking about less radical changes (the trade-offs of the interest of the person tomorrow who is a bit different from the person today).
+Intertemporal decisions is Beeminder’s term for thinking about less radical changes (the trade-offs for the interests of the person tomorrow, who’s a bit different from the person today).
+It’s not very poetic, is it?

 Figure 2